shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-truffle-deploy.md

 # Next Steps

 Now that you've learned how to deploy smart contracts on Celo, you can build new use cases for the cryptoeconomy on Celo.
-Feel free to learn more Solidity, or continue the tutorials on [Figment Learn](https://learn.figment.io).
+Feel free to learn more Solidity, or continue with the tutorials available on [Figment Learn](https://learn.figment.io/tutorials/).

 # Common Errors